 Tip 2: Start with a Strong Hook

 An effective hook is essential for grabbing your learners' attention right from the beginning.
 It serves as the initial spark that encourages them to stay engaged and curious about crafting online course content.
-Here’s how to craft a compelling hook for your online course introduction tips.

 What Makes an Effective Hook?